the group of institutions in the economy that help to match one person's saving with another person's investment

 financial institutions through which savers can directly provide funds to borrowers

-a certificate of indebtedness
+a certificate of indebtedness, a debt finance

 financial institutions through which savers can indirectly provide funds to borrowers

 an institution that sells shares to the public and uses the proceeds to buy a portfolio of stocks and bonds

 the total income in the economy that remains after paying for consumption and government purchases